About the Gyuto

-Like all Gyuto knives, this Mutsumi Hinoura Gyuto was originally designed for cutting larger pieces of beef, which is where its name came from – it literally means “a cow sword”.
-Now, the Gyuto is a must have knife in the kitchen due to its versatility – it can easily cut meat, vegetables and fruit.
+Gyuto knives were originally designed for cutting larger pieces of beef, which is where their name came from – it literally means “a cow sword”.
+Now, they are the must have knife in the kitchen as they are very versatile – they can easily cut meat, vegetables and fruit.

 The knife can be used for almost every task in the kitchen.
 It cuts tofu, chops squashes, dices tomatoes, and slices steaks.
-The Mutsumi Hinoura Gyuto will make food prep more enjoyable and easier, it is truly a multipurpose knife for everyday use.
+That is why it is the must-have item in every kitchen knife set collection, small or big.
+The Gyuto also makes a very good carving knife that can double as a multipurpose knife for everyday use.

 Like most equipment, knives need a little love and care.
 You need to sharpen them regularly and depending on the type of steel, dry them immediately after use.
 These are 3 general rules you should follow: